8 Year Old Girl, 6 Month Old Weed, 1974

 (see Art Lesson: Exploring Point of View)

-• Display the students’ work with the three focus works of art.
+• Display the students’ work with the focus work of art.
 Have students explain why a particular point of view was chosen for each subject.
-Compare and contrast student work with the focus works of art.
+Compare and contrast student work with the focus work of art.

 Resources Available to Order